-RULE 6.1 - CIVIL JURY TRIALS
+RULE 6.1 CIVIL JURY TRIALS

-- (a) Jury Fee Deposits: For all civil matters scheduled for a jury trial, other than unlawful detainer actions, the clerk's office must receive the first day's jury fee deposit of \$150 no later than 25 calendar days prior to trial.
-In unlawful detainer actions, the clerk's office must receive the first day's jury fee deposit of \$150 no later than 5 calendar days prior to trial. - (b) Waiver: Upon waiver of trial by jury by announcement or by operation of law, any demand for trial by jury by opposing counsel must be accompanied by a jury fee deposit of \$150. - (c) Nonrefundable: Jury fee deposits are nonrefundable. - (d) Demand for Jury Trial: All civil cases set for trial in which there is an entitlement to a jury will be deemed to have a jury demand made by plaintiff absent a waiver in writing or in open court.
-If no waiver is made, plaintiff must pay the jury fee deposit.
-If plaintiff waives a jury, either by actual waiver or by failure to deposit the correct jury fee deposit as set out in (a), any other party may demand a jury and be responsible for the jury fee deposit consistent with Code of Civil Procedure section 631(b).
+- (a) Jury Deposits: For all civil matters scheduled for a jury trial, other than unlawful detainer actions, the clerk's office must receive the first day's jury deposit of \$150 no later than 25 calendar days prior to trial.
+In unlawful detainer actions, the clerk's office must receive the first day's jury deposit of \$150 no later than 5 calendar days prior to trial. - (b) Waiver: Upon waiver of trial by jury by announcement or by operation of law, any demand for trial by jury by opposing counsel must be accompanied by a jury deposit of \$150. - (c) Refund of Jury Deposits: Jury deposits are refundable only if a written notification of cancellation of a jury trial is received by the clerk at least 2 court days before the date of trial. - (d) Demand for Jury Trial: All civil cases set for trial in which there is an entitlement to a jury will be deemed to have a jury demand made by plaintiff absent a waiver in writing or in open court.
+If no waiver is made, plaintiff must pay the jury deposit.
+If plaintiff waives a jury, either by actual waiver or by failure to deposit the correct jury fees as set out in (a), any other party may demand a jury and be responsible for the jury deposit consistent with Code of Civil Procedure section 631(b).